Dominican White Rice (Arroz Blanco)

 You can use this pot for more than just rice.
 It's used to cook rice, beans, braise meat, and simmer stews and soups in it.
 It makes the perfect "concon" on its bottom.

-Of course, if you don’t have caldero, you can make the rice in any non-stick pan, like cast iron, Dutch oven, or any non-stick aluminum pot with a lid.
-It’s important to have its own lid.
+Of course, if you don't have a caldero, you can make the rice in any non-stick pan, like a cast iron, Dutch oven, or any non-stick aluminum pot with a lid.
+It's important to have its own lid.

 Concon

 Personally, I love concon so much.
-But before, growing up in my country, (Romania) if the rice got burned or crusty on the bottom of the pan, we threw it out in the garbage, not knowing that it was hiding a delicious treat.
+But before, growing up in my country (Romania), if the rice got burned or crusty on the bottom of the pan, we threw it out in the garbage, not knowing that it was hiding a delicious treat.

 But after my mother-in-law showed me what really "concon" is, and how tasty it is, I never threw it out again.